-Each PDO telegram contains 8 Bytes of usable data.
-According to the worst case, this results in a maximum telegram length of 140 bits.
+Each PDO telegram possesses a constant useful data content of 8 Bytes.
+According to worst case, this results in a maximum telegram length of 140 bits.
 The maximum telegram run time of the PDO's is thus stipulated via the set baud rate.